impossibledreams/android-language-settings-app/README.markdown

 For Developers:
 ---------------
+Background information about this app can be found on [my blog](http://www.shaftek.org/blog/2011/12/03/enabling-other-languages-on-amazons-new-kindle-fire-tablet/).

 The original version of this app was developed via Google's AppInventor package, as of v1.2, this is now a native Android App.
 The easiest way to recompile and try this app out is to use Eclipse with Android